lacouture100/DWD-2-Poster/README.md

 ## Setup
 ***

- - To open the webpage you can download the files included in the repository and run the **index.html** file in the root folder.
+ - To open the webpage you can download the files included in the repository and open the **index.html** file with your preferred browser.

 ### Prerequisites